 c) Enhancement effect of oxygen in presence of therapeutic radiation

 d) Presence of oxygen during radiation treatment

 Explanation: When the radiations are used to destroy the cancerous cells, they inflict a certain amount of damage on the cells at a certain dosage.
 The same amount of damage is inflicted upon them at a lower dosage in the presence of oxygen.
 This is called Oxygen effect.
-It is calculated as a ration between the damage done in hypoxic conditions to the damage in oxygen conditions.
+It is calculated as a ratio between the damage done in hypoxic conditions to the damage in oxygen conditions.

 12. There are two cells, one with OER as 2.5 and other as 7.
 Which cell is more sensitive to radiation?